 I am currently in school studying for my Masters in Public Health and Medical Doctorate.
 However, previously I worked as a software developer and engineer and prior to that graduated with a Bachelors in English and American Literature.

-I have written my own short stories and poems published in university magazines, reviews for Amazon products which have earned me discounted material, and now I am sharing my opinions on all the books I read.
+I have written my own short stories and poems published in university magazines, and now I am sharing my opinions on all the books I read.

 I am voracious when it comes to reading – I read all the young adult books in my city library in one summer when I was 12 – and am passionate about always trying new literature.